shiningcoders/Covid19-App/README.md

 #### Welcoming all of those who wants to contribute in this project.
 This contribution can be counted in contribution towards fighting with COVID-19.
 And also Star this project if you liked.

-If you liked this project you can buy me a cup of coffee ☕ : httsp://ko-fi.com/shiningcoders , this will support me to contribute even more.
+###If you liked this project you can buy me a cup of coffee ☕ : https://ko-fi.com/shiningcoders , this will support me to contribute even more.

 ### Let's defeat COVID-19 together.